 Written by Hennadiy Kutsenko and Anu Nijhawan

 One of the criticisms of the Canada Emergency Wage Subsidy (CEWS), as originally implemented, was that employers which acquired revenue-generating assets between the qualifying period and the historical comparison period often found it difficult to meet the qualification requirements for the CEWS due to the increased revenue earned on the new assets.
 Where business assets were acquired after the relevant prior reference period, the comparison of qualifying revenues for a current reference period might not reflect the true economic impact of the COVID-19 pandemic on the eligible entity's revenues.
 On July 27, 2020, Bill C-20, An Act respecting further COVID-19 measures received Royal Assent.
 Part I of the legislation extended the CEWS to December 19, 2020, and redesigned certain key features of the program, including providing a revenue continuity rule in the case of certain asset acquisitions.
+The continuity rule is also the subject of revised guidance from the Canada Revenue Agency (CRA) in the form of its frequently asked questions.

 The redesign also includes a scaled base subsidy available to all employers who experience any decline in monthly revenues (eliminating the existing all-or-nothing 30% revenue decline test) and a scaled top-up subsidy available to employers who experience a three-month average revenue drop of more than 50 percent, the details of which are described in our previous blog, Canada Emergency Wage Subsidy: Proposed Extension until December 19, 2020 and Redesign.